Dr. Movassaghi in the Media

 Dr. Movassaghi featured in Plastic Surgery Practice

-Dr. Movassaghi was recently named President of the Northwest Society of Plastic Surgeons (NWSPS) and is featured in Plastic Surgery Practice discusses Dr. Movassaghi’s new role as President of the Northwest Society of Plastic Surgeons (NWSPS).
+Dr. Movassaghi has served as President of the Northwest Society of Plastic Surgeons (NWSPS) and is featured in Plastic Surgery Practice.
 NWSPS represents more than 350 member physicians from Washington, Oregon, Idaho, British Columbia, Alaska and Hawaii.

 The Register-Guard 8th annual Readers’ Choice is a community-driven contest where readers vote on “what’s best about living in Lane County”.
 Dr. Movassaghi is a 8-time winner in the Cosmetic Surgeon category.
 Ziba Medical Spa was also voted first place for “Best Medical Spa” in 2019.